 Gunner’s Mate 3rd Class Doyle Turner USS LST-56

 As a Gunner’s Mate in the U.S. Navy, he had first been assigned to cargo ships in order to man guns placed aboard for defensive purposes in supply convoys to Russia.
 He was aboard two ships that were sunk, miraculously surviving each time, although listed as missing for a short time on one occasion.
 Sometime after this, he was assigned to U.S.S.
 LST-56; a ship built to land tanks and troops on the beach, which is exactly what they were doing at Normandy, France on 6 June 1944.

 On that evening he went ashore as a volunteer on Omaha Beach with a group of sailors to help pick up casualties.
 Shortly after returning to the ship, he wrote the following letter about the air battles, artillery shelling, and the bewildering scene on the beach.
+He knew he could not mail the letter to his mother but that is not the reason he wrote it.
 Surviving the war, he came home, got married and raised a family.
-Below, in his own words, is his letter written from the ship at 8:25 p.m. sitting just off Normandy Beach immediately after he returned from picking up casualties.
+Here, in his own words, is his letter written from the ship at 8:25 p.m. sitting just off Normandy Beach immediately after he returned from picking up casualties.

 USS LST -56, Omaha, Beach (Dog Red Sector), Normandy, France 6 June 1944, 8:25pm